-There are many block settings to customize the Family Pre-Registration experience.
+As noted above, there are many block settings available to customize the Family Pre-Registration experience.
 For instance, you can launch a workflow for each parent and for each child when the form is completed.
 Or, you can choose to ask for race and ethnicity information.
-This is also where you'll set whether or not to show the SMS Opt-in option.
-Administrators are encouraged to review this block's settings to ensure you're collecting all the information you need from new guests.
+Administrators are encouraged to review these settings to ensure you're collecting all the information you need from new guests.